Adacoma/pogosim/README.md

 **REMEMBER TO ALWAYS RECOMPILE with "./build.sh" after downloading a new version of Pogosim!**

+Note that some (optional) advanced examples need the [pogo-utils](https://github.com/Adacoma/pogo-utils) library -- see below section "Simple way to create a new pogobot/pogosim project" to know how to register associated environment variables so that the Makefiles can assess pogo-utils.
+If pogo-utils is not present, those examples won't be compiled, but the rest of Pogosim will compile without errors.

 ## Install on WSL
 Just follow the previous section to install on Ubuntu 24.04+ using WSL.